June 25, 2018

 By The Scientist Staff

 The human body is teeming with microbes—trillions of them.
-The commensal bacteria and fungi that live on and inside us outnumber our own cells 10-to-1, and the viruses that...
+The commensal bacteria and fungi that live on and inside us outnumber our own cells 10-to-1, and the viruses t...
 Read More

 June 18, 2014